alexpaul/Compositional-Layout/README.md

 # Introduction to UICollectionViewCompositionalLayout

-iOS now provides a newwer more flexible way to construct collection views. `UICollectionViewCompositionalLayout` was introduced in iOS 13 at WWDC 2019.
+iOS now provides a newer more flexible, composable way to construct collection views. `UICollectionViewCompositionalLayout` was introduced in iOS 13 at WWDC 2019.
+Prior to `UICollectionViewCompositionalLayout` we used `UICollectionViewFlowLayout`.

 ## Compositional Layout